 A major field research facility, the Bedrock Aquifer Field Facility (BAFF) has been established at the University of Guelph as part of G360.
 Located at 360 College Road, the BAFF, which is situated on the main U of G campus on an important bedrock aquifer in the Grand River watershed, presents a unique opportunity for applied groundwater field research in a fractured bedrock environment right in our own backyard.
 The BAFF will be used to enhance field research and hands‐on teaching concerning the use, management, and protection of groundwater resources.
 We have a large real-world field-based laboratory thanks to our long-term collaboration with the City of Guelph with whom we have teamed up with to address the City’s groundwater challenges – the same challenges faced around the globe.

-To donate or to sponsor the construction of the classrooms please email us at firstname.lastname@example.org
+To donate or to sponsor the construction of the facility please visit the official University of Guelph website at the button below, or email us at email@example.com to learn more.

 The BAFF Is:

 The BAFF has two components: 1) a large barn-type building to house G360‘s newly acquired field research equipment; including drill rigs, trailers, vehicles, various water sampling devices, workshop and storage; and 2) a network of boreholes and wells (drilled to depths between 5 and 150 m below ground surface) and instrumented with some experimental and some conventional devices.
-Some of these boreholes are positioned inside the building for convenient all-season uss and the others will be outside the building footprint within a few hectare area.
+In the future, some of these boreholes will be positioned inside the building for convenient all-season use.
 In 2013, the geophysical characterization of a buried bedrock valley previously identified under the BAFF facility and the placement of a borehole cluster within the Arboretum were completed.